The process of converting your physical shares into an electronic (or dematerialized) form is called dematerialization.

 - Now, forward it to your DP.
 Your DP will process your request once they receive the DRF along with the surrendered share certificates.

 - The request goes to the company’s appointed Registrar and Share Transfer Agent (RTA).

-- RTA may approve or reject the dematerialisation request.
+- RTA may approve or reject the dematerialization request.

 - Rejection happens in cases where share certificates are mutilated, and the information is illegible.
 In such cases, you need fresh issuance of physical share certificates.

-- Dematerialisation process might take up to 30 days.
+- The dematerialization process might take up to 30 days.

 Benefits of Dematerialisation

 Storing valuables in a physical form gives a sense of security – but only emotionally.
 What if your physical certificates are lost, get stolen, or burned?
-You would surely wish for having an online record of it.
-That’s the greatest benefit of dematerialisation.
+You would surely wish to have an online record of it.
+That’s the greatest benefit of dematerialization.
 There are more:

-No Misuse: Unlike physical shares that can be forged, shares in demat account are safe.
+No Misuse: Unlike physical shares that can be forged, shares in the Demat account are safe.
 Nobody can take it away from you.
 It is password protected.